IchikyOtsu/TaskTracker/README.md

 This project is licensed under the MIT License.

 ## Contact Information
-For any inquiries, please contact the project maintainer at [your-email@example.com].
+For any inquiries, please contact me !